bdlukaa/fluent_ui/README.md

 ### Navigation body

 A navigation body is used to implement page transitions into a navigation view.
-It knows what is the current diplay mode of the parent `NavigationView`, if any, and define the page transitions accordingly.
+It knows what is the current display mode of the parent `NavigationView`, if any, and define the page transitions accordingly.

 For top mode, the horizontal page transition is used.
 For the others, drill in page transition is used.

+You can also supply a builder function to create the pages instead of a list of widgets.
+For this use the `NavigationBody.builder` constructor.

 ```dart
 int _currentIndex = 0;